11 Aug Svādhyāya & Black Lives Matter: Healing the Wounds of Inequity

 - Antiracism & Ayurveda includes resources and discussion on Ayurveda and Antiracism efforts.

 - The White Ally Toolkit (phenomenal workshops best, I think, if taken after some education from other/above resources).

 - Off The Mat, Into the World: Training Leaders Worldwide In Social Change

 - “Yoga Jubilee….[is a] collective of yoga instructors who self-identify as Black, Indigenous, People of Color (BIPOC).
 We established Yoga Jubilee in response to the violent death of George Floyd in 2020 and the series of tragic deaths at the hands of law enforcement in BIPOC communities around the world.
 Our organization provides yoga programming, resources, and training focused on the BIPOC community, their allies, dismantling racism, and the decolonization of yoga.
 Yoga Jubilee is a platform to amplify and represent voices that are often ignored in the spheres of yoga and wellness.
 We are using an “earn to give” business model while we work toward non-profit status.”
 Yoga Jubilee is co-founded by practitioner of Yoga, Jyotiṣa and Ayurveda, Frankye Riley, with whom I have the true joy of having spent a little time with.
-Frankye and co-founder Nya Patrinos offer online courses in, “Decolonizing Yoga and Dismantling Racism Practitioner Training”.
-Frankye assured me it would be applicable for those of us that are NOT yoga teachers as well.
-The dates are listed on their site, where you also can check in to see other future offerings.
+Frankye and co-founder Nya Patrinos offer online courses in, “Decolonizing Yoga and Dismantling Racism Practitioner Training” (which Frankye assured me would be applicable for those of us that are NOT yoga teachers as well) and many other offerings.